 A: These parameters are crucial for your data analysis, so it's important to make a note.
 Usually, we have set up the requirements you have requested.
 The camera length is recorded in the SAXS and WAXS calibration files, which can be found in the 'processing' subfolder of your experimental folder.
 The energy record can be found in each raw data *.nxs file.

-In each dataset directory there are 5 files.
+Q: In each dataset directory there are subdirectories with 5 files.
 What are they?

 A: This is only true if you have asked for BSL files.
-Our Nexus files include a .nxs header and two .h5 files, one for the SAXS data and one for the WAXS.
+Our Nexus files include a .nxs header and a variable number of .h5 files, the first two for SAXS and WAXS data, two more include the necessary I0 and Beamstop Diode data, others are included as necessary.
 These are storted in HDF5 format.
 In the dataset directory, the files are stored in BSL format that provides 5 files following this filename format.

 *0.* file is the header file containing information on the sample, the number of frame you have collected etc… It is an ASCII file